salesforce/einstein-platform/README.md

 ## Cookbook

-As a companion to this repo, the [Einstein Platform Cookbook](https://opensource.salesforce.com/einstein-platform/) features sample code, recipes, and formatted versions of the API specifications-by-step instructions on how to implement the LLM Open Connector on a variety of platforms.
+As a companion to this repo, the [Einstein Platform Cookbook](https://opensource.salesforce.com/einstein-platform/) features sample code, recipes, and formatted versions of the API specifications.

 Sample content: